-Tom Cruise’s Ethan Hunt is back to save the world once again in Mission: Impossible — Dead Reckoning Part One, the seventh entry in the long-running franchise.
-Mission: Impossible movies date back to 1996 and is defined by Cruise and the incredible stunts that he performs — the wire hanging scene, climbing the Burj Khalifa, doing a HALO skydive and clinging to the outside of a plane as it takes off being some of the most memorable.
+Tom Cruise's Ethan Hunt is back to save the world once again in Mission: Impossible — Dead Reckoning Part One, the seventh entry in the long-running franchise.
+Mission: Impossible movies date back to 1996 and are defined by Cruise and the incredible stunts he performs — the wire hanging scene, climbing the Burj Khalifa, doing a HALO skydive and clinging to the outside of a plane as it takes off being some of the most memorable.

 Even as Tom Cruise approaches 60, the Mission: Impossible movies seemingly get better as they go along.
 The last entry, Mission: Impossible — Fallout, is the highest rated in the franchise on Rotten Tomatoes (97% "Fresh") and had the best box office of any of the previous movies ($791 million worldwide).